ericmotleybytes/auxilium/doc/include/auxilium-introduction.ppi.md

 project which contains a collection of bash shell executable and sourceable scripts which support, and make easier, many common Unix/Linux user tasks.
 All auxilium utilities are written in *bash", the standard Linux interpretive shell language.
 This facilitates portability (between bash platforms) and ease of installation.
-Auxilium has no run-time prerequisites other than bash version 4.2 or higher.
+Auxilium has no runtime prerequisites other than bash version 4.2 or higher.

 The core auxilium utilities include: